EnAccess/OpenPAYGO-docs/docs/openpaygo-token/introduction.md

 - Requires the client to have a WiFi network
 - Requires the client to configure the device to use that network

-**When to use it:** We recommend using this for product targeting wealthy market were it can be assumed that all clients will have a functioning WiFi network and the skills necessary to configure the device.
+**When to use it:** We recommend using this for products targeting wealthy markets were it can be assumed that all clients will have a functioning WiFi network and the skills necessary to configure the device.

 ### LoRaWAN